-The Peterborough Public Library will host the pop-up in December.
+On Dec.
+3 starting at noon The Peterborough Public Library will host the pop-up for one month.

 Peterborough has a rich tradition of cycling excellence and that tradition needs to be acknowledged – and importantly, needs to continue.

-Did you know the Peterborough Bicycle Club is one of the longest standing bicycle clubs in Canada and is currently the largest club per capita in the country?
-Peterborough also hosted the first ever provincial meet (race and parade) of the Canadian Wheelmen’s Association?
+The Peterborough Bicycle Club is one of the longest standing bicycle clubs in Canada and is currently the largest club per capita in the country.
+Peterborough also hosted the first ever provincial meet (race and parade) of the Canadian Wheelmen’s Association here on July 1, 1898.
 Almost 7,000 people came to see the high wheel bicycles racing around Morrow Park.
 Read all about it here.